LENS Policies and Documentation

 The Initiative has the not-for-profit purpose of promoting cooperation and projects between European-level neutron infrastructure providers offering transnational user programmes to external researchers.
 The Facilities remain independent but agree to cooperate and initiate joint efforts supported by the Initiative in order to create an effective eco-system of neutron Facilities.

 It is the aim of the Initiative to support any form of activity that has the potential of strengthening European neutron science via enhanced collaboration among the Facilities.
-In this context, the Initiative places particular emphasis on the interaction with user communities and funding organizations and their representatives.
+In this context, the Initiative places particular emphasis on the interaction with user communities and funding organisations and their representatives.